codepath/android_guides/Using-DialogFragment.md

     DatePickerDialog.OnDateSetListener mActivity;

     @Override
-    public void onAttach(Activity activity) {
-        super.onAttach(activity);

-        // if the Activity does not implement this interface, it will crash mActivity = (DatePickerDialog.OnDateSetListener) activity;
-    }

-    @Override
     public Dialog onCreateDialog(Bundle savedInstanceState) {
         // Use the current time as the default values for the picker final Calendar c = Calendar.getInstance();